maelihector/Store-front-help/README.md

 ```
 Once a quantity amount is entered, the application checks if it is greater than the current in-stock quantity amount, and if so the order **is not** fulfilled and returns false.
 The customer is shown the current quantity available so they can enter a new amount.

-If the quantity entered not greater than the current in-stock quantity, the order **is** fulfilled by the application, and sends an `UPDATE` [SQL](https://en.wikipedia.org/wiki/SQL)  command to the database to update the changes to the product's record that include a change to the quantity in stock, total products sold, and total product sales.
+If the quantity entered is **not greater** than the current in-stock quantity, the order **is** fulfilled by the application, and sends an `UPDATE` [SQL](https://en.wikipedia.org/wiki/SQL)  command to the database to update the changes to the product's record that include; a change to the quantity in stock, total products sold, and total product sales.

 The application then displays a summary of the purchase to the customer, ends Bamazon's connection to the database server, and closes the customer interface.

 ### The Manager Interface: